FREQUENTLY ASKED QUESTIONS (FAQs)

 Is there a plan for emergencies?

-Yes, The center’s written emergency plan addresses situations such as fire, failure of heating or cooling, power outage, explosion, hurricane, tornado, flood, extreme ice/snow, wildfire and hazardous material.
+Yes.
+The center’s written emergency plan addresses situations such as fire, failure of heating or cooling, power outages and tornadoes.

-No, our members do not have to have a diagnosis of Alzheimer’s or dementia.
-Our programs and activities can be modified to accommodate any cognitive level.
+No. Our members do not have to have a diagnosis of Alzheimer’s or Dementia.
+Our programs and activities can be modified to accommodate many cognitive level.
 Members with Parkinson’s, mild cognitive impairment and other older adults do benefit from our programs since they focus on both cognitive and physical wellness.

-Yes, if you meet the criteria.
-Students and employees often volunteer at Uplift 100 to earn community service hours for work, honor society or other service-related organizations.
-Those needing to do community service for violations or sometimes for other purposes might need to contact a not-for-profit organization.
+Yes.
+Students and employees from other organizations often volunteer at Uplift 100 to earn community service hours.
+Those needing to do community service for violations or other purposes might need to contact another organization.
+If you want to give back to our senior community or need volunteer hours for school, you can contact our office for a volunteer application.

-What are the steps if I am interested in enrolling my loved-one?
+What is the process if I am interested in touring/enrolling my loved-one?